KoYoungSuk/SportReport/README.md

      If You use Linux.
 Open Terminal.
   4. Make or Select Cloned Path.
   5. Type command: git clone https://github.com/KoYoungSuk/SportReport.git
+  6. You need to install Visual Studio(2017 or higher, 2022 Required.), .NET Framework 4.8 and Oracle DataBase Server.
   ------------------------------------------------------------------------------------------------------------------------------------------------------------
   # Screenshot